 We’re always told not to meet our heroes.
-The inevitable disappointment that such an event promises serves little deterrent; in the heat of the moment, who wouldn’t want to see a hero?
+However, the inevitable disappointment that such event promises serves as little deterrent; in the heat of the moment, who wouldn’t want to see a hero?
 Talk with them, or shake hands with them?
 How dare we question their greatness by suggesting they could disappoint us?

 However, once in a blue moon, your heroes are just as special as you think they are.
 With this I introduce the 993 Turbo, a hero you can approach.

 What could the 993 be other than a hero?
 Articles describing it as the best 911 have ran in most publications.
 Purists talking highly of the fact it’s air-cooled and manual yet gifted with good brakes and OBDII praised it as some sort of holy grail: This what you want out of your 911s; this is the “I can’t believe it’s not butter!” of classic cars.

 So, this is a sports car that has a lot to live up to, and it is simply not visually striking enough to suggest so, it looks like an old 911 and that’s it.
 Maybe the huge spoiler gives out that it’s something special, but everything else is understated in a way a new 911 could never be, or at least won’t be allowed to be by the marketers behind it anymore.